GeekCult/Api-Nestjs/README.md

 In this API you must first create a user with email and password.
 After login with Auth to generate the Token, add the generated token to access the API.

+## Configuration
+Create a .env file at root project with the following data bellow Create a database and in the config/database file uncomment the property synchronize: true

+.env
+DB_HOST=localhost
+DB_PORT=3306
+DB_USER=root
+DB_PASSWORD=root
+DB_DATABASE=drconsulta

 ## Installation

 ```bash